 Take your medications

 When you are away and on holiday, you are inevitably more likely to make a mistake and end up eating something that upsets your stomach.
 Therefore, it makes sense to take some basic stomach medications with you to help you to cope with the adverse symptoms.
-Taking an anti-diarrhoea medication will allow you to get on with your day and continue to enjoy your holiday instead of having to spend days confined to your hotel room.
+Taking an anti-diarrhea medication will allow you to get on with your day and continue to enjoy your holiday instead of having to spend days confined to your hotel room.